pangeo-data/climpred/docs/source/significance.rst

 Testing statistical significance through bootstrapping is commonly used in the field of climate prediction [could add some example citations here].
-Bootstrapping relies on resampling the underlying data with replacement for a large number of iterations, as proposed by the decadal prediction framework of Goddard et al. 2013 [Goddard2013]_.
+Bootstrapping relies on resampling the underlying data with replacement for a large number of ``iterations``, as proposed by the decadal prediction framework of Goddard et al. 2013 [Goddard2013]_.
-This means that the initialized ensemble is resampled with replacement along a dimension (``init`` or ``member``) and then that resampled ensemble is verified against the observations.
-This leads to a distribution of initialized skill.
-Further, a reference forecast uses the resampled initialized ensemble, e.g.
-:py:func:`~climpred.prediction.compute_persistence`, which creates a reference skill distribution.
-Lastly, an uninitialized skill distribution is created from the underlying historical members or the control simulation.
+This means that the ``initialized`` ensemble is resampled with replacement along a dimension (``init`` or ``member``) and then that resampled ensemble is verified against the observations.
+This leads to a distribution of ``initialized`` skill.
+Further, a ``reference`` forecast uses the resampled ``initialized`` ensemble, which creates a ``reference`` skill distribution.
+Lastly, an ``uninitialized`` skill distribution is created from the underlying historical members or the control simulation.

-The probability or p value is the fraction of these resampled initialized metrics beaten by the uninitialized or resampled reference metrics calculated from their respective distributions.
+The probability or p value is the fraction of these resampled ``initialized`` metrics beaten by the ``uninitialized`` or resampled reference metrics calculated from their respective distributions.
 Confidence intervals using these distributions are also calculated.

-This behavior is incorporated into ``climpred`` by the base function :py:func:`~climpred.bootstrap.bootstrap_compute`, which is wrapped by :py:func:`~climpred.bootstrap.bootstrap_hindcast` and :py:func:`~climpred.bootstrap.bootstrap_perfect_model` for the respective prediction simulation type.
-See
-`example <examples/decadal/significance.html#Bootstrapping-with-replacement>`__
+This behavior is incorporated by :py:meth:`~climpred.classes.PredictionEnsemble.bootstrap`, see `example <examples/decadal/significance.html#Bootstrapping-with-replacement>`__.

 Field significance